OpGen (NASDAQ:OPGN) Releases Quarterly Earnings Results, Misses Expectations By $0.19 EPS

-OpGen (NASDAQ:OPGN – Get Rating) released its quarterly earnings data on Tuesday.
-The medical research company reported ($0.35) earnings per share for the quarter, missing the consensus estimate of ($0.16) by ($0.19), MarketWatch Earnings reports.
-OpGen had a negative net margin of 829.32% and a negative return on equity of 82.94%.
-During the same period in the previous year, the company earned ($0.35) earnings per share.
+OpGen (NASDAQ:OPGN – Get Rating) released its earnings results on Tuesday.
+The medical research company reported ($0.35) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.16) by ($0.19), MarketWatch Earnings reports.
+OpGen had a negative return on equity of 82.94% and a negative net margin of 829.32%.
+During the same period last year, the business earned ($0.35) EPS.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Renaissance Technologies LLC grew its stake in OpGen by 1,020.1% in the 4th quarter.
-Renaissance Technologies LLC now owns 1,696,900 shares of the medical research company’s stock worth $1,697,000 after acquiring an additional 1,545,400 shares during the period.
-BlackRock Inc. grew its position in shares of OpGen by 329.7% in the fourth quarter.
-BlackRock Inc. now owns 421,466 shares of the medical research company’s stock valued at $422,000 after purchasing an additional 323,388 shares during the period.
-Millennium Management LLC acquired a new position in OpGen in the fourth quarter valued at $238,000.
-Citadel Advisors LLC increased its stake in OpGen by 46.7% in the third quarter.
-Citadel Advisors LLC now owns 56,825 shares of the medical research company’s stock valued at $164,000 after purchasing an additional 18,090 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP purchased a new position in OpGen during the third quarter worth about $154,000.
-Hedge funds and other institutional investors own 7.74% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of OPGN.
+Renaissance Technologies LLC lifted its holdings in shares of OpGen by 1,020.1% during the fourth quarter.
+Renaissance Technologies LLC now owns 1,696,900 shares of the medical research company’s stock valued at $1,697,000 after acquiring an additional 1,545,400 shares during the period.
+BlackRock Inc. raised its stake in shares of OpGen by 329.7% in the fourth quarter.
+BlackRock Inc. now owns 421,466 shares of the medical research company’s stock valued at $422,000 after buying an additional 323,388 shares during the period.
+Millennium Management LLC purchased a new position in shares of OpGen in the 4th quarter worth about $238,000.
+Citadel Advisors LLC grew its stake in shares of OpGen by 46.7% in the 3rd quarter.
+Citadel Advisors LLC now owns 56,825 shares of the medical research company’s stock worth $164,000 after buying an additional 18,090 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP bought a new stake in OpGen during the third quarter valued at about $154,000.
+7.74% of the stock is currently owned by hedge funds and other institutional investors.

 About OpGen (Get Rating)